KamleshKG/advanced-ansible-july2025/Day1/README.md

 ## Info - Containers
 <pre>
 - is running instance of a Container Image
+- one application along with it all its dependencies
+- it is an application process that runs in its own namespace
+- Linux kernels supports 2 features which enables the container technology
+  - Namespace
+    - is used to isolate one container from the other
+  - Control Groups ( CGroups )
 - it gets
   - it own IP Address
   - it own Filesystem